bdunnette/meteor-camera/README.md

 # Meteor Camera Package

-Add it to your [Meteor](http://meteor.com) app with `meteor add mdg:camera`.
+Add it to your [Meteor](http://meteor.com) app with `meteor add bdunnette:camera`.
 The api is super simple - there is only one function to call.

 ### MeteorCamera.getPicture([options], callback)